 Because fossil fuels take many millions of years to form, they are non-renewable resources.
 It would take many millions more years to regenerate and replace a supply equal to the amount people now use daily.
-This is central to concerns of environmentally sensitive groups who now lobby for the use of renewable energy, which is readily available from sources such as sun, water and wind.
+Because people cannot produce more of these resources, scientists strongly recommend increasing research and use of renewable energy, which is readily available from sources such as sun, water and wind.
 Steadily transferring to renewable energy can prevent eventual collapse when these resources run out.

 In addition to the short-lived nature of these resources, extraction and use of fossil fuels also creates amounts of carbon dioxide that twice exceed the amount that a natural process can absorb.
 Carbon dioxide is a greenhouse gas that enhances atmospheric radiation and raises the heat on Earth’s surface.
 Global warming is the culprit in major adverse changes that affect weather and ice melt.

 Fossil Fuel Importance

-The fossil fuels people use frequently in their daily lives and in manufacturing and industry – for example, coal, natural gas and petroleum — has a high concentration of carbon.
+The fossil fuels people use frequently in their daily lives and in manufacturing and industry – for example, coal, natural gas and petroleum – have a high concentration of carbon.
 A fossil-based fuel burns hot and is capable of producing energy in significant amounts.
-Where windmills and waterwheels were the available energy supply for early industrial processes, the advent of fossil fuels was the driving force behind the Industrial Revolution.
+Windmills and waterwheels were the available energy supply for early industrial processes, but the advent of fossil fuels was the driving force behind the Industrial Revolution.

 Automobiles and trucks began using internal combustion engines, and the demand for fossil fuels in the form of gas and diesel oil increased.
-Fossil fuels play a large role in generating electricity.
-Tar is a byproduct of petroleum extraction, and road construction depends on tar's availability.
+Fossil fuels also play a large role in generating electricity.
+Additionally, tar is a byproduct of petroleum extraction, and road construction depends on tar's availability.

 Six Crystal Groups

-More than 3,000 different minerals have a classification, and miners constantly discover new ones.
+Researchers have classified more than 3,000 different minerals, and miners constantly discover new ones as well.
 Minerals have an economic value — a globally desirable need or some meaningful, intrinsic property.
 Two well-known minerals are only marginally a mineral, and actually classify as a "mineraloid."

 Organic Minerals and Mineraloids